RomlinGroup/Flatpack/README.md

 Just as Arduino or Raspberry Pi have found their place in professional environments for developing and testing new ideas, flatpack.ai aims to be the go-to platform for AI experimentation and innovation, from educational settings to the highest echelons of industry and research.

-"A year spent in artificial intelligence is enough to make one believe in God." ([Alan Perlis 1982](http://www.cs.yale.edu/homes/perlis-alan/quotes.html))

 ## flatpack 3.X.X (Aglaonice)

 *Aglaonice, an ancient Greek astronomer from the 2nd or 1st century BC, was celebrated for her precise lunar eclipse predictions.
 Her mastery inspired the Greek proverb: "As the moon obeys Aglaonice," signifying unwavering certainty.*